jackwaddington/one_page_per_week/README.md

 A small adventure in putting data into places...

+For some years I had the priveildge to work with a very clever CFO, who taught me about reporting.

+One piece of wisdom he shared with me was "What numbers we follow is what number we change - be careful you don't follow the wrong numbers".

 Considering data presentation, data accuracy, what data is relevant to who and how can it be consumed...

 Can we communicate relvant data, to relevant the relevant people, at low time/financial cost?

-Eink can update in less than one minute, but if our data is relevant for one week is that overkill?
+Eink can update in less than one minute, but if our data is refreshes one a week - is that overkill?

 Does reporting have to be hard?
-Can I deliver at low cost, with low time, consistantly?
+Can I deliver at low cost, with low time, high accruacy and consistantly?

-10 week implementation of putting a piece of paper in a communcal space.
+This is a 10 week implementation of putting a piece of paper in a communcal space.

 https://docs.google.com/spreadsheets/d/1uJXU8TIED6snBoq_WPOulwVZohVVlfoDsshrs5_-fz4/edit?usp=sharing